marko-js/marko/docs/marko-json.md

 # `marko.json` & `marko-tag.json`

-Marko supports for configuration files for validation, enabling experimental features, and custom paths for component files.
+Marko supports configuration files for validation, enabling experimental features, and custom paths for component files.

 These configuration files are automatically found with [the same discovery mechanism as custom tags](./custom-tags.md#how-tags-are-discovered).